Row layout options are available on any page that you create with Beaver Builder. They can be accessed in the following way:

 There are all the usual Advanced tab settings for margins and padding, visibility, animations, and advanced HTML settings.

-Choose between new rows or row layers
+Choose between new rows or rows with column groups

 What determines when you start a new row in your layout?
 There's no hard and fast rule, but here are some considerations: